demml/opsml/docs/docs/engineering/server.md

 #### **Google Cloud Platform**

-Required access:
+`Required access`

   - It is recommended to have `Storage Object Admin` roles for the service account or user that will be interacting with the `OpsML` bucket.
   - If admin cannot be provided, the SA or user with need list, create, delete, update and get permissions on the bucket and all objects within the bucket.

-- Default credentials:
+`Default credentials`

-    - If no credentials are provided, `OpsML` will look for the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+:   If no credentials are provided, `OpsML` will look for the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
 If this variable is not set, it will default to the application default credentials.
 For more information on setting up GCP credentials, see [here](https://cloud.google.com/docs/authentication/getting-started).
 If your infrastructure provisions compute resources that are automatically authenticated with GCP, you don't need to do anything.

-- Service Account:
+`Service Account`

-    - If you are using a service account, you can either set `GOOGLE_ACCOUNT_JSON_BASE64` or `GOOGLE_APPLICATION_CREDENTIALS_SA` environment variables. `GOOGLE_ACCOUNT_JSON_BASE64` should be the base64 encoded json key file of the service account. `GOOGLE_APPLICATION_CREDENTIALS_SA` should be the path to the service account key file.
+:   If you are using a service account, you can either set `GOOGLE_ACCOUNT_JSON_BASE64` or `GOOGLE_APPLICATION_CREDENTIALS_SA` environment variables. `GOOGLE_ACCOUNT_JSON_BASE64` should be the base64 encoded json key file of the service account. `GOOGLE_APPLICATION_CREDENTIALS_SA` should be the path to the service account key file.

-- Identity Token:
+`Identity Token`

-    - Workload identity federation is not currently supported.
+:    Workload identity federation is not currently supported.
 This is due to the fact that the `OpsML` UI generates pre-signed tokens for artifact visualization in the browser.
 There is currently no python SDK support to generate a presigned token with a workload identity.

 #### **Amazon Web Services S3**

-Required access:
+`Required access`

   - It is recommended to have `AmazonS3FullAccess` policy for the user or role that will be interacting with the `OpsML` bucket.
   - If admin cannot be provided, the SA or user with need list, create, delete, update and get permissions on the bucket and all objects within the bucket.

-- Default credentials:
+`Default credentials`

-    - If no credentials are provided, `OpsML` will look to authenticate with the default AWS configuration.
+:   If no credentials are provided, `OpsML` will look to authenticate with the default AWS configuration.
 For more information on setting up AWS credentials, see [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
 If your infrastructure comes automatically configured with AWS credentials, then you don't need to do anything.

-- Service Account:
+`Service Account`

 - If you are using a service account, you can either set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables or you can set `AWS_PROFILE` to the profile name in your `~/.aws/credentials` file.
 - You may also supply a session token with the `AWS_SESSION_TOKEN` environment variable if you are using temporary credentials.

-- Identity Token:
+`Identity Token`
-    - Workload identity federation is supported.
+:   Workload identity federation is supported.

 #### **Azure Blob Storage**

-Required access:
+`Required access`

 - It is recommended to have `Storage Blob Data Contributor` role for the user or role that will be interacting with the `OpsML` container.
 - If admin cannot be provided, the SA or user with need list, create, delete, update and get permissions on the container and all objects within the container.

-- Default credentials:
+`Default credentials`

-  - If no credentials are provided, `OpsML` will look to authenticate with the default Azure configuration.
+:   If no credentials are provided, `OpsML` will look to authenticate with the default Azure configuration.
 For more information on setting up Azure credentials, see [here](https://docs.microsoft.com/en-us/azure/developer/python/azure-sdk-authenticate?tabs=cmd).
 If your infrastructure comes automatically configured with Azure credentials, then you don't need to do anything.
 If using default credentials, you will need to set the `AZURE_STORAGE_ACCOUNT_NAME` that corresponds to the storage account you want to use.

-- Service Account:
+`Service Account`

 - If you are using a service account principal, you will need to set the following environment variables:
     - `AZURE_STORAGE_ACCOUNT_NAME`
     - `AZURE_STORAGE_TENANT_ID`
     - `AZURE_STORAGE_CLIENT_ID`
     - `AZURE_STORAGE_CLIENT_SECRET`

-- Identity Token:
+`Identity Token`

-  - Workload identity federation is currently supported; however, you will need to set the `AZURE_STORAGE_ACCOUNT_NAME` that corresponds to the storage account you want to use.
+:   Workload identity federation is currently supported; however, you will need to set the `AZURE_STORAGE_ACCOUNT_NAME` that corresponds to the storage account you want to use.

 #### Environment Variable Table